This recipe, although very British, is an adaptation of an Indian pickle.

 Remove from heat and add the drained vegetables.

-and pack into clean jars and seal at once.
+Pack into clean jars and seal at once.
+(You can process the jars if you like.)

 A very wet park entrance.